LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 ------------
 Gain: -50 Nm/V

 Located between the flywheel and the disc.
-It is conditionned by the grey box on the left of the bench.
+It is conditioned by the grey box on the left of the bench.
 The default offset may vary so it is measured at initialisation of the bench and deduced to the readings.
 THIS MEANS THAT THE AXLE MUST BE COMPLETELY FREE WHEN STARTING THE PROGRAM!